vitay/deeprl/document.md

 This document is meant to stay *work in progress* forever, as new algorithms will be added as they are published.
 Feel free to comment, correct, suggest, pull request by writing to <julien.vitay@informatik.tu-chemnitz.de>.

 For some reason, this document is better printed using chrome.
-Use the single file version [here](./single.html) and print it to pdf.
+Use the single file version [here](./DeepRL.html) and print it to pdf.
+Alternatively, a pdf version generated using LaTeX is available [here](./DeepRL.pdf) (some images may disappear, as LaTeX does not support .gif or .svg images).

 The style is adapted from the Github-Markdown CSS template <https://www.npmjs.com/package/github-markdown-css>.
-The document is written in Pandoc's Markdown and converted to html using pandoc-citeproc and pandoc-crossref.
+The document is written in Pandoc's Markdown and converted to html and pdf using pandoc-citeproc and pandoc-crossref.

 Some figures are taken from the original publication ("Taken from" or "Source" in the caption).
 Their copyright stays to the respective authors, naturally.
-The rest is my own work and can be reproduced under any free license.
+The rest is my own work and can be distributed, reproduced and modified under CC-BY-SA-NC 4.0.

 **Thanks**

 Thanks to all the students who helped me dive into that exciting research field, in particular: Winfried Lötzsch, Johannes Jung, Frank Witscher, Danny Hofmann, Oliver Lange, Vinayakumar Murganoor.

+**Copyright**

+Except where otherwise noted, this work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0).

 <!--PAGEBREAK-->